 - · improved governance and effectiveness of institutions

 - demand-side groundwater management

 - supply-side groundwater management options

 - social adoption by the community

-- effective coordination and cooperation.
+- · effective coordination and cooperation.

-Improved governance and effectiveness of institutions includes increased focus on strengthening and enforcing groundwater laws, including establishing clear and tradable property rights for water; better quantification of groundwater yield followed by appropriate groundwater licensing and enforcement to prevent over-extraction of groundwater; establishing appropriate systems for resource monitoring on a regular basis at the basin and sub-basin levels; and rigorous collaboration between various departments (such as the Irrigation Department, the Agricultural Department, the Balochistan Development Authority, the Public Health Engineering Department and the Water and Power Development Authority) to improve decision-making.
+Improved governance and effectiveness of institutions includes increased focus on strengthening and enforcing groundwater laws, including establishing clear and tradable property rights for water; better quantification of groundwater yield followed by appropriate groundwater licensing and enforcement to prevent over-extraction of groundwater; establishing appropriate systems for resource monitoring on a regular basis at the basin and sub-basin levels; and rigorous collaboration between various departments (such as the Irrigation Department, the Balochistan Development Authority, the Public Health Engineering Department and the Water and Power Development Authority) to improve decision-making.

-Demand-side groundwater management should include a rational pricing system for efficient water use; replacement of water demanding crops with water-use efficient crops; and the adoption of modern water-saving irrigation technologies and practice.
+Demand-side groundwater management should include a rationale pricing system for efficient water use; replacement of high delta crops with low delta crops; and the adoption of modern water-saving irrigation technologies and practice.

-Supply-side groundwater management options should include rainwater harvesting and surface-water use for increasing groundwater recharge; promoting conjunctive water use where possible; and groundwater markets with suitable institutional mechanisms to augment water supply.
+Supply-side groundwater management options should include rainwater harvesting and surface-water use for increasing recharge; promoting conjunctive water use where possible; and groundwater markets with suitable institutional mechanisms to augment water supply.